MHeMoTexHuK/Autoupdate-lib/README.md

 If it has, it'll prompt the user to automatically update it and will download & install it.

 Note that the library checks the latest commit, ***but downloads the latest release***.
-Thus, you should only update #!VERSION upon a release, or else players would receive phantom update notifications.

 TODO: upload the artifact to maven or smth?